-The security group that we create authorizes all IP addresses to access your instance over the specified ports (for example, RDP).
+The security group the wizard creates authorizes all IP addresses to access your instance over the specified ports (for example, RDP).
 This is acceptable for the short exercise in this tutorial, but it's unsafe for production environments.
 In production, you'll authorize only a specific IP address or range of IP addresses to access your instance.